tap349/tap349.github.io/_posts/2017-07-27-phoenix-ecto.md

 ### default value

-default value can be set in either migration or schema or both - it's recommended to set default value in migration only.
+default value can be set in either migration or schema or both but in general it's recommended to set default value in migration only unless it's very application specific (not just `false` or `0`) or you need different default values in different schemas for the same table in DB.

 - migration